claudiabuonocore/eshop-ai-avengers/.visualstudio/VISUALSTUDIO_RULES.md

 Compliance
 - Redact secrets and PII from prompts and logs automatically.
+- Treat any fields or entities marked as confidential or regulated in the codebase's data classification as sensitive by default, including vector embeddings derived from such data.
+Do not emit these values into logs, test data, or AI prompts.
+- When suggesting or generating application logs, never include secrets, tokens, passwords, or raw PII (such as full names, emails, addresses, payment details, or full webhook payloads).
+Prefer structured logs that reference non-sensitive identifiers and outcomes and assume masking/redaction helpers are in place.
 - Log AI interactions with user, timestamp, prompt hash, and model used; store logs in an auditable, compliant store.
+ - When generating or modifying domain or data models, apply the existing data-classification scheme to all new fields and entities (for example, public / internal / confidential / regulated) and ensure central data-classification documentation is kept up to date.

 IDE workflow
 - Provide quick links in suggestions to relevant tests, related files, and documentation.